How is mesothelioma diagnosed?

 The multidisciplinary team

-Since mesothelioma is not as common as other cancers, individual multidisciplinary teams might not have a lot of experience in diagnosing and treating it.
-Some hospitals have come together to develop mesothelioma specialist multidisciplinary teams.
+Since mesothelioma is not as common as other cancers, multidisciplinary teams might not have a lot of experience in diagnosing and treating it.
+Some hospitals have come together to develop regional mesothelioma specialist multidisciplinary teams.
 There’s some evidence that these specialist teams offer a wider range of treatment options and access to clinical trials.
-You might want to ask if there’s a mesothelioma specialist multidisciplinary team in your area that can be involved in your care.
+You should ask if there’s a mesothelioma specialist multidisciplinary team in your area that can be involved in your care.

 - What is it?
-Is this definitely mesothelioma and if so, what type is it?
+Is it definitely mesothelioma and if so, what type is it?

 - Where is it?
 Is the tumour only in your chest or has it spread?
 This is known as the stage.